 PRINCE2® Agile Courses

-Can you mix PRINCE2 with?
+Can you mix PRINCE2 with Agile?
 In the real world few projects do not involve some blending of project methods and philosophies to produce a solution which is right for a given set of circumstances.

 In recognition of this the organisation behind PRINCE2 (Axelos) has published a set of best practice guidance.
 Regular accredited courses are also available.
 If you come from a PRINCE2 background you will find the insights in PRINCE2 Agile help show how blending can be implemented – without compromising the best features of each.